Santoku vs Slicing Knife: Which One Should You Choose?

 Choosing the wrong knife for your cooking style can turn meal prep into a frustrating chore.
 You might struggle with thick vegetables using a thin blade, or find yourself crushing delicate meat slices with the wrong tool.
 Both Santoku and slicing knives serve essential roles in the kitchen, but their differences become clear when you understand their unique strengths and ideal applications.

-1. Definitions: Santoku and Slicing Knife
+1. What are Santoku and Slicing Knife?

 Santoku Knife (三徳), born in Japan, means “three virtues,” reflecting its skill at slicing, dicing and chopping.
 Typically 5–7 inches long with a wide, flat blade and a gentle sheep’s-foot tip, it favors a straight-down chopping motion.
 Many models add granton dimples to reduce sticking, making it an agile everyday prep knife.